 As an aside, if you want to widen your search even more, two websites can offer some leads for awards and funding that do not have a U of T base:

-Ultimately, searching for scholarship could be an never-ending process of research.
+Ultimately, searching for scholarship can be a never-ending process of research.
 Use compilation sites like these, but also don’t hesitate to make inquiries anywhere you may have a connection, whether academic (departments, professors) or personal (workplaces, unions, non-profits).

-A quick sketch of Tax resources to help you as we approach 30 April 2014, and a small gloss of the various things you might need and deploy when doing your taxes – or even what might be used by your parents for their taxes.
+Here are some tax resources to help you with your taxes, and some of the various things you might need and deploy when doing your taxes — or even what might be used by your parents for their taxes.

 You may be already asking why do taxes at all, especially if you are guessing (and in many cases, correctly) that you do not have enough income to actually owe any taxes.
 The Government of Canada gives the fine details of who is expected to file taxes, but they also indicate a few reasons why you’d want to — and it boils down, in many cases, to the opportunity to claim a refund, or GST/HST refund cheques.
 It is also good practice and gets certain things on record like RRSP contribution limits, which can carry over.